 This Q&A reflects Morry's time as Director of Growth at Bumble.
-Currently, Morry is VP of Growth & Marketing at Niche.
+Currently, Morry is VP of Growth at Citizen.

 Morry started his career in SEO after studying advertising and analytics in college.
 He soon evolved his experience into managing Adwords and Facebook ad campaigns.
 Three years ago Morry had the opportunity to join Bumble in Austin to run their Facebook campaigns, and quickly expanded into managing all organic and paid mobile campaigns.
 He has been growing the mobile marketing department ever since.